-We currently offer virtual worship services every Sunday at 10:30 a.m. via Zoom that are diverse in focus and often form.
+We currently offer mutli-platform worship services every Sunday at 10:30 a.m. via Zoom and in person that are diverse in focus and often form.
 Our minister, Rev. Eric Severson, speaks three Sundays each month.
 Other Sundays may feature inspirational and spiritual services by visiting ministers, guest speakers, members, and friends of the fellowship.
 Sermons are a central element in Unitarian Universalist worship and may address mystical, political, ethical, or historical topics.
 Often a minister’s personal testimony will help members of the congregation reflect honestly on their own lives.

 We gather together in spiritual community because we need constant reminders of what matters most in life.
 Our congregations and communities call us to our better selves.
 We learn to live with more wisdom, more connection, and more compassion.

 Occasionally a sacramental expression – the Flower Communion in June, a child’s dedication, or the invitation to share personal statements – enhance our services.
 These special ceremonies serve to bind us to traditions, to the generations, and to holy ideals.

 We believe in the value of an intergenerational society and invite our young people of all ages to participate in at least a portion of every Sunday morning service.
 When we worship in person, child care is provided if needed.
 Members and guests gather for coffee, continued discussion, and fellowship following the program.
 Normally, our choir sings for at least two Sundays each month, but during the pandemic our virtual choir contributes songs about once a month.

 Whatever your spiritual journey, you are welcome here.
 We hope you will feel comfortable enough to stay and join us – if not this time, some other Sunday.